UBC-InfoVis/2021-436V-tutorials/0_Web_Tutorial/0_Web_Tutorial.md

 ### Classes and IDs

 Classes and IDs are extremely helpful for selecting specific HTML elements.
-Your CSS and JavaScript code will rely heavily on classes and IDs to identify elements in *selectors*.
+Your CSS and JavaScript (JS) code will rely heavily on classes and IDs to identify elements in *selectors*.

 (1) ```<div>Interactive Data Visualization</div>```